 The mission was his eighth.
 Hall spotted two Fw 190s encroaching on the bombers after they had dropped their payloads on the enemy airfield.
 He quickly maneuvered into the space between the bombers and fighters and turned inside the two Fw 190s.
 He fired a long burst at one of the aircraft, as it turned left.
 After several hits, it fell off and crashed into the ground.

-The win would be the first and only aerial victory n all of 1943 for the Tuskegee Airmen.
-Hall would go on to down three more enemy aircraft before his time ended in WWII, an impressive record with only a few other Airmen earning four.
+The win would be the first and only aerial victory in all of 1943 for the Tuskegee Airmen.
+Hall would go on to down three more enemy aircraft before his time ended in World War II, an impressive record with only a few other Airmen earning four.
 In his military career, he flew 198 combat missions over Africa, Italy and other parts of Europe and was the first African-American to receive the Distinguished Flying Cross.

 Hall grew up in a rural town in southwestern Indiana where his family was most certainly in the population’s minority.
 He was one of the first of the 43 black pilots who would become known as the Tuskegee Airmen and go down in history for their ability to triumph against adversity.

-After serving time in the WWII, Hall went on to attain the rank of Major in the Air Force.
+After serving time in the World War II, Hall went on to attain the rank of Major in the U.S. Air Force.
 He was stationed at Tinker Air Force Base from 1949 to 1967 before going on to work with the Federal Aviation Administration.
 As a second career, he became a successful insurance agent in Oklahoma City.

 We salute Maj Hall for his service to our country, his aerial prowess and the fine example he has set for generations to come.
 RISE ABOVE!